willjjacobs/dora/README.md

 python dora client
 (opens in a new window, it will take a while for the image to appear)

+To run the tests, `pytest`.
+To run the rests and code coverage, `pytest --cov`.
+Both from root directory.

 In order to utilize this code:

 Our project is designed to utilize Python version 3.5 or greater.
 A number of dependencies are specified and will be installed with a Pipfile or can be installed manually by referencing requirements.txt.
 Additionally, a webcam is required.